From the best hiking trails to where you should stay, this is everything you need to know about the Bastei Bridge and Saxon Switzerland, Germany

 What is the Bastei and the Bastei Bridge?

-The Bastei is a region in Saxon Switzerland National Park (also known as Saxony) and it is famous for these giant jagged groups of sandstone rocks with the trees growing all around them.
+The Bastei is a region in Saxon Switzerland National Park and it is famous for these giant groups of sandstone rocks with the trees growing all around them.

-I’m sure you can imagine what the hiking would be like in Saxony.
+I’m sure you can imagine what the hiking would be like in Saxon Switzerland among the boulders and rocks.
 However, the biggest tourist attraction here is the Bastei Bridge.

 As you can see from the photos, the Bastei Bridge is a beautiful bridge built right in the heart of the national park.